snellejelle99/DARTS/README.md

 ![CI/CD Pipeline](https://github.com/snellejelle99/DARTS/workflows/CI/CD%20Pipeline/badge.svg)

 ## Description
-This project is made for the subject management during graduation by software engeneering students at the NHL Stenden University of Applied Sciences.
+This project is made for the subject *system management during graduation* by software engeneering students at the NHL Stenden University of Applied Sciences.
 The goal of this project is to test the software aspect management.
 For this project github actions, git-flow model and pull-requests with issues were used to show understanding of these aspects.
 The application these aspects were explored in is a dart competition tracker application based on the requirements of the product owners (teachers), and the rules of competetive darts as established by the Darts Regulation Authority (DRA).